The Update Assistant module is available through the Command-Line Interface (CLI). Its main advantage is its ability to

 | 14/07/2024 8:00 | 8.1.5 | autoupgrade_save_8.1.5_14/07/2024_8:00 |

-command is used to restore your PrestaShop store from backup files in the /your-admin-directory/autoupgrade/backup
+The backup:restore command is used to restore your PrestaShop store from backup files in the /your-admin-directory/autoupgrade/backup folder on your server.

-$ php bin/console backup:restore help
+$ php bin/console backup:restore --help

-argument is mandatory and is used to target the correct resource.
+The <admin-dir> argument is mandatory and is used to target the correct resource.

-argument is intended to target the backup file (file_name) to be used for the store restore.
+The [BACKUP] argument is intended to target the backup file (file_name) to be used for the store restore.

-Example of backup:restore
+Example of backup:restore command execution:

 $ php bin/console backup:restore admin123 autoupgrade_save_8.1.6_15/07/2024_8:00